Six years ago, we compared ArcGIS vs QGIS. The response was incredible and we thank you for that.

 Once entirely stand-alone applications, now they’re just overhead.

 Instead, QGIS 3 and ArcGIS Pro natively integrate them within its core application.
-Not surprisingly, both are solid in each of every aspect.
+Not surprisingly, both are solid in each and every aspect.
 Like a library, they still have it all.

 Previewing, organizing, and of course metadata creation.
 Despite these major tweaks, no recycling bin can be found to undo any accidental deletes.
 Heartbroken, I wait for this feature in a future release.